Machine Learning Notebook

 Model Strengths Weaknesses

-Linear / Logistic Regression Fast, interpretable, good baseline Assumes linear relationships
+Linear / Logistic Regression Fast, easy to explain, good baseline Assumes a straight-line relationship

-Decision Tree Interpretable, handles mixed types Overfits without depth limit
+Decision Tree Easy to read, handles mixed data types Overfits without a depth limit

-Always start with a simple model (linear/logistic regression) as a baseline before trying more complex ones.
-A simple model that performs nearly as well is almost always preferable.
+Always start with a simple model (linear / logistic regression) as a baseline before you try more complex ones.
+A simple model that does almost as well is almost always the better choice.

 3. Handling Imbalanced Classes

-When one class is much rarer than the other (e.g., 95% non-fraud, 5% fraud), accuracy is misleading — a model that always predicts the majority class scores 95%.
+When one class is much rarer than the other (for example, 95% non-fraud, 5% fraud), accuracy lies — a model that always predicts the majority class scores 95%.

-# option 1: class_weight='balanced' — automatically adjusts for imbalance
+# option 1: class_weight='balanced' — adjusts for imbalance on its own

 model = RandomForestClassifier(class_weight='balanced', random_state=42)